Alberta's natural gas market: Deregulated since 1985

 Alberta's electricity market: Deregulated since 1996

-Prior to 1985, the price of natural gas was set by agreements between the federal government and the Province of Alberta.
-With the signing of the Natural Gas Markets and Pricing Agreement on October 31st, 1985, otherwise known as the “Halloween Agreement”, natural gas prices are now determined by the competitive forces of supply and demand.
+Prior to 1985, the price of natural gas was set by agreements between the federal government and the province of Alberta.
+With the signing of the Natural Gas Markets and Pricing Agreement on October 31, 1985, otherwise known as the “Halloween agreement”, natural gas prices are now determined by the competitive forces of supply and demand.

 Supply and demand determine natural gas prices in Alberta, as well as influencing the decision of natural gas drillers, or producers, to invest in new wells.
-Production of natural gas in Alberta is regulated by the Energy Resources Conservation Board (ERCB), and by the Department of Environment.
+Production of natural gas in Alberta is regulated by the Alberta Energy Regulator (AER), and by Environment and Parks.
 From when the natural gas is produced until the natural gas is sold, the gas producer retains ownership or "title" to the gas.
 Producers may sell the gas at either the wellhead, the outlet of a gas processing plant (called the plant gate), on a gas transmission system (typically AB-NIT), at a storage facility (typically AECO), at the inlet to a utility system called the city gate or directly to the end consumer.

 The NOVA inter-provincial system acts much like a highway, moving large quantities of natural gas through a high-pressure, high volume pipeline.
 From the NOVA system, natural gas transfers either into an export pipeline at the BC, Saskatchewan, or Montana border, or to a low-pressure local distribution pipeline system.
 The distribution system delivers the gas directly to the end-user, acting more like a smaller and more local road system.
 The distribution systems are fully regulated.
 Investor-owned distribution companies are regulated by the Alberta Utilities Commission, while municipally owned systems are regulated by their municipal councils, and natural gas co-operatives are regulated by their elected board members.